 Greek yogurt acts as a mild and gentle cleanser/exfoliator as it contains lactic acid that removes dry skin, leaving it fresh, soft and smooth.
 Experts swear by this ingredient, so give it a whirl, girl!

-- Combine 2 teaspoons of Greek yogurt, mashed strawberries and 1 teaspoon of honey in a bowl.
-Whip the mixture until you get a smooth consistency and apply on face for 10 minutes.
+Combine 2 teaspoons of Greek yogurt, mashed strawberries and 1 teaspoon of honey in a bowl.
+Whip the mixture until you get a smooth consistency and apply to the face for 10 minutes.
 Rinse with water and pat dry.

 3) Aloe Vera